stashapp/CommunityScrapers/README.md

 # CommunityScrapers
-This will be a public repository containing scrapers created by the Stash Community.
+This is a public repository containing scrapers created by the Stash Community.